sirivanbiscuit/SirIvanBiscuit/README.md

-Second-year undergraduate Computer Science student at Queen's University.
+Third-year undergraduate Computer Science student at Queen's University.

 My life is being decayed and ruined by RTS grand strategy games.